BiomedSciAI/fuse-med-ml/README.md

   However, components in the pipeline kept decoupled, allowing a user to re-implement a component to get the required behavior.
 * **Encourage sharing** -

   Sharing is a powerful tool.
-To encourage sharing, FuseMedML design enables to implement a generic components which can be easily used in Plug & Play manner.
+To encourage sharing, FuseMedML design enables to implement generic components which can be easily used in Plug & Play manner.
 * **Common easy to use generic components and examples** -

   Such as: Caching, Augmentor, Visualizer, Sampler/Balancer, Metrics, Losses, etc.